Vertumnus

-Vertumnus' festival was called the Vertumnalia and was held 13 August.
+Vertumnus's festival was called the Vertumnalia and was held 13 August.

 Cult and origin

 The name Vortumnus most likely derives from Etruscan Voltumna.
 Its formation in Latin was probably influenced by the Latin verb vertere meaning "to change", hence the alternative form Vertumnus.
 Ancient etymologies were based on often superficial similarities of sound rather than the principles of modern scientific linguistics, but reflect ancient interpretations of a deity's function.
 In writing about the Festival of Vesta in his poem on the Roman calendar, Ovid recalls a time when the forum was still a reedy swamp and "that god, Vertumnus, whose name fits many forms, / Wasn’t yet so-called from damming back the river" (averso amne).

 Varro was convinced that Vortumnus was Etruscan, and a major god.
-Vertumnus' cult arrived in Rome around 300 BC, and a temple to him was constructed on the Aventine Hill by 264 BC, the date when Volsinii (Etruscan Velzna) fell to the Romans.
+Vertumnus's cult arrived in Rome around 300 BC, and a temple to him was constructed on the Aventine Hill by 264 BC, the date when Volsinii (Etruscan Velzna) fell to the Romans.
 Propertius, the major literary source for the god, also asserts that the god was Etruscan, and came from Volsinii.

-Propertius refers to a bronze statue of Vortumnus made by the legendary Mamurius Veturius, who was also credited with the twelve ritual shields (ancilia) of Mars' priests the Salii.
+Propertius refers to a bronze statue of Vortumnus made by the legendary Mamurius Veturius, who was also credited with the twelve ritual shields (ancilia) of Mars's priests, known as the Salii.
 The bronze statue replaced an ancient maple statue (xoanon) supposed to have been brought to Rome in the time of Romulus.
 The statue of Vortumnus (signum Vortumni) stood in a simple shrine located at the Vicus Tuscus near the Forum Romanum, and was decorated according to the changing seasons.
 In his poem about the god, Propertius has the statue of Vortumnus speak in first-person as if to a passer-by.